hosseio/claude-md-go-hex/commands/commit.md

 8. Parse flags from the command arguments:
    - Check for push flags: `--push` or `-p` or combined in flags like `-pf`
    - Check for force flags: `--force` or `-f` or combined in flags like `-pf`
+   - Check for PR flag: `--pr` (implies push)
    - If both push and force flags are present, push with `git push --force-with-lease`
-   - If only push flag is present, push normally with `git push`
+   - If only push flag is present (or --pr), push normally with `git push`
+9. If `--pr` flag is present, after pushing, create a PR:
+   - Run `git log origin/main..HEAD --oneline` to see commits
+   - Run `git log origin/main..HEAD --format="%s%n%b"` to get full commit messages
+   - If only ONE commit: use its title and body as-is for PR
+   - If MULTIPLE commits: use first commit title as base, combine details from all
+   - Create PR title following conventional commit format
+   - Create PR body with detailed description, add `Jira: TICKET-123` footer if found
+   - Use `gh pr create --title "..." --body "..." --base main`

 Commit message format:
 ```